wasp-lang/strong-path/README.md

 `strong-path` is `Stack` project, so make sure you have `stack` installed on your machine.

 `stack build` to build the project, `stack test` to run the tests.

+`stack build --haddock --no-haddock-deps` to build documentation (without building it for dependencies).
+`stack haddock --open` to open the built documentation.

+`stack sdist` to build publishable .tar.gz.